 Cats tend to hide signs of pain quite effectively, which makes sense if you consider their ancestry.
-A sick animal in the wild is vulnerable to predators, so any sign of weakness must be hidden as much as possible.
-In domestic cats, however, this instinct makes it difficult for a human owner to decide whether treatment is necessary.
+A sick animal in the wild is vulnerable to predators, so any sign of weakness must be hidden.
+This instinct makes it difficult for owners to know their cats is affected and whether treatment is necessary.
 Still, there are common symptoms of arthritis to watch for as your cat ages: